 - The number of deaths due to air pollution is highest in India.
 The main reason for air pollution-related deaths is the nitrogen dioxide and nitrogen oxide released from vehicles.

-- Air pollution is another prime factor for stroke and heart diseases.
+- Air pollution is another prime factor for stroke and heart disease.
 People living near traffic areas are in the high-risk zone and are prone to lung cancer.

 - Many premature deaths have also been reported due to air pollution.